kingajutrzenka/kingajutrzenka/README.md

 I'm learning how to use Artificial Intelligence to help people with mental health problems 👩‍💻🧠

-Right now, I'm learning Python and libraries like NumPy, Pandas, scikit-learn, seaborn and Matplotlib 🐼📊
+Right now, I'm learning Python and libraries like NumPy, Pandas, scikit-learn, seaborn and Matplotlib 🐼📊 And make a lot of things just for fun :)

 I believe technology can make life better 💙